PeakIndicators/Getting-Started-On-Azure-ML/Creating-and-Running-a-Python-Notebook.md

 # Creating and Running a Python or R Notebook

-There are 3 possible ways of creating and running python notebooks in Azure Machine Learning studio:
+There are few possible ways of creating and running python or R notebooks in Azure Machine Learning studio:

-1. Running those directly in the portal
+1. Running those directly in the portal (this supports both Python and R)
-2. Using the Jupyter option provided on the compute instance
+2. Using the Jupyter option provided on the compute instance (for python only)
-3. Using the JupyterLab option provided on the compute instance
+3. Using the JupyterLab option provided on the compute instance (for python only)
+4. Using the RStudio option provided on the compute instance (for R only)

 The next sections will explain how to use eaxh of the options described above.